An entanglement-enhanced atomic gravimeter

 Atom interferometers, in particular light-pulse interferometers, are employed for sensing gravitational fields, with applications for gravimetry~\cite{mcguirk_large_2000}, gradiometry~\cite{asenbaum_phase_2017,chiow_gravitygradient_2017,biedermann_testing_2015,mcguirk_sensitive_2002}, tests of general relativity~\cite{dimopoulos_testing_2007,dimopoulos_general_2008,ufrecht_atominterferometric_2020} and the detection of gravitational waves~\cite{abend_terrestrial_2023,abe_matterwave_2021,badurina_aion_2020,canuel_elgar_2020,tino_sage_2019,canuel_exploring_2018,hogan_atominterferometric_2016,hogan_atomic_2011,dimopoulos_atomic_2008}.
 The resolution of the gravity signal is ideally bounded by the standard quantum limit (SQL) that scales with the square root of the atom number.
 Increasing the flux of ultracold atoms is a challenge and moreover, quantum density fluctuations eventually limit the achievable resolution~\cite{feldmann_optimal_2023}.
 These limits can be overcome by operating the interferometers with squeezed atomic input states, where entanglement between the atoms enables a suppression of these fundamental signal fluctuations.

 Squeezing-enhanced sensitivities were demonstrated in a wide variety of systems~\cite{pezze_quantum_2018}, but mainly in internal degrees of freedom that do not couple to inertial forces.
-Entanglement of momentum modes was generated with colliding atoms~\cite{bonneau_tunable_2013, dussarrat_twoparticle_2017,schmiedmayer_twin_atom_2011} and in our previous work using atomic Bose-Einstein condensates (BEC)~\cite{anders_momentum_2021}.
+Entanglement of momentum modes was generated with colliding atoms~\cite{bonneau_tunable_2013, dussarrat_twoparticle_2017, bucker_Twinatom_2011} and in our previous work using atomic Bose-Einstein condensates (BECs)~\cite{anders_momentum_2021}.
 Proof-of-principle demonstrations of spin-squeezed Mach-Zehnder interferometers are so far based on laser-cooled atoms ~\cite{malia_distributed_2022, greve_entanglementenhanced_2022}.
-The retrieval of a gravitational signal was not yet reported and the squeezing concepts with optical cavities and use of non-condensed atoms prevent a straight-forward application for high-precision atom interferometry with longer free-fall times and large momentum transfer.
-An operation with Bose-Einstein condensates is desirable~\cite{szigetti_high_precision,corgier_delta_kick}, as they fulfill the stringent requirements on expansion velocities and spatial-mode control that are set by many high-precision applications.
+The retrieval of a gravitational signal was not yet reported.
+Moreover, high-precision gravimetry scenarios benefit from Bose-Einstein condensed atomic ensembles, because the obtainable narrower position and velocity distributions~\cite{deppner_CollectiveMode_2021} suppress systematic uncertainties~\cite{feldmann_optimal_2023}.
+In addition, the small cloud size and velocity width enable a large momentum transfer despite wavefront distortions and the stringent velocity selectivity, respectively~\cite{chiow_102hhbark_2011,debs_Coldatom_2011,gebbe_Twinlattice_2021}.
+A further application of BEC interferometry could be gravimetry at small distances, where small cloud sizes and low densities favor an entanglement-enhancement.
+The development of a BEC-based squeezing concept for gravimetry is therefore highly desirable~\cite{szigetti_high_precision,corgier_delta_kick}.

-Here we report the application of squeezed states in rubidium Bose-Einstein condensates to measure the gravitational acceleration with a sensitivity beyond the SQL.
+Here we report the application of squeezed states in rubidium BECs to measure the gravitational acceleration with a sensitivity beyond the SQL.
 Two-mode squeezing is generated by spin-changing collisions, and transferred to single-mode squeezing on the magnetic-field-insensitive clock transition.
-Microwave and Raman-laser pulses are combined to form a gravity-sensitive atom interferometer.
+Microwave (mw) and Raman-laser pulses are combined to form a gravity-sensitive atom interferometer.
 The input state with $-5.4^{+0.4}_{-0.5}$~dB spin squeezing enables an interferometer operation with a sensitivity of $-3.9^{+0.6}_{-0.7}$~dB below the experimentally recorded coherent-state reference and $-1.7^{+0.4}_{-0.5}$~dB below the theoretical SQL.
 An alternating operation of two interferometer sequences with different interrogation times yields an absolute measurement of the gravitational acceleration.
 Our concept can be implemented in existing large-scale BEC-based atom interferometers with small integration efforts.